jeremytammik/IfcSpaceZoneBoundaries/README.md

 ## <a name="todo"></a>To Do

-- Implement creation of new RVT from scratch and linking in IFC file
+- Test reading the data directly from the intermediate `.ifc.RVT` file
 - Convert to DA4R